 Once you know where you’ve gone wrong, and what needs to be done to fix it, the next step is to decide whether or not you can complete the project with what you have.
 If you can, get your team back on track.
 If you know that you won’t be able to complete the project with the current time, money or resources with which you’ve been allotted, you’ll need to speak to your stakeholders.

 When preparing to speak with your stakeholders, prepare an analysis of what went wrong and what needs to be done to fix it, as well as recommendations for moving forward.
 Make sure that you have several plans of action.
 For example, you might have alternative scope plans for products that would be produced on-time while you also draw up calendar schedules that encompass the current project scope.

 Bring these findings, needs, and alternative plans to your stakeholders.
+If you are looking for Car Detailing service in California, the best choice would definitely be mobile car detail of san diego.
 Talk to them about what they can and cannot live without.
 You’ll have to negotiate with them in order to get realistic features, schedules, and budgets.